scrapinghub/scrapyrt/docs/source/api.rst

     behavior.
 If this argument is present API will execute start_requests Spider method.

+crawl_args
+    - type: urlencoded JSON string
+    - optional

+    Optional arguments for spider.
+This is same as you use when running spider from command line with -a argument, for example if you run spider like this: "scrapy crawl spider -a zipcode=14100" you can send crawl_args={"zipcode":"14100"} (urlencoded: crawl_args=%7B%22zipcode%22%3A%2014100%7D)
+    and spider will get zipcode argument.

 If required parameters are missing api will return 400 Bad Request with hopefully helpful error message.